-Pick ONE reaction you’re looking to provoke.
+Whatever your goal, choose one.
+Seriously, just one!
 This isn’t the director’s cut of Once Upon a Time in America: you don’t need multiple concurrent plot threads.
+And trying to do too much in one video weakens your message.
+A focused script will always do better.

 2. Kill your darlings

-As you sit down to start writing your video script, isolate the pertinent information you need to provoke that reaction.
-Note what you want to include, and then whittle it down to what you HAVE to include.
+As you sit down to start writing a video script, note what you want to include and then whittle it down to what you HAVE to include.

 Maybe you’ve got an excellent “how we met” story about you and your business partner.
 Maybe the idea for your product came to you in a fit of Archimedean bathtub inspiration.
 Maybe you have an irresistible compulsion to itemise every feature of your product in list form.
 Your target audience doesn’t care.